wdzwonczyk/portfolio/src/content/work/rawshare.md

 metaTitle: RawShare - Share Food Locally | Web App Case Study
 metaDescription: |
   Explore RawShare, a web app designed to help users share their food locally.
 Discover how strong research and a well-defined design system led to an intuitive user experience.
 See the mockups, code snippets, and the evolution of the RawShare app in this comprehensive case study.
-productType: Mobile App | School project
+productType: Mobile App | School project turned into passion project
 tagName: UX/UI | Design System | Front-end
 roles:
   - UX/UI designer